 Hummingbirds share some of the same predators as birds of greater size.
 Their very small size, however, causes them to have more--and very unusual--predators.

-Most people are surprised to learn that a praying mantis will successfully capture, kill, and eat a hummingbird.
+Praying Mantis: Most people are surprised to learn that a praying mantis will successfully capture, kill, and eat a hummingbird.
 Typically the insect will position itself on a plant or a hummingbird feeder to which it observes a hummingbird coming repeatedly.
 Its lightning-fast strike often assures it of success.
 Because of the relative size difference, it make take over a day for the bird to be consumed.
 While praying mantises are very beneficial insects in a garden, they should not be allowed on hummingbird feeders.

 Spiders: Hummingbirds use spider webs as a source of spider's silk in nest construction, being necessary to bind the nest to the tree branch or other substrate and to hold the nest together.
 Even so, the hummingbird must be careful when removing the pieces of webbing, for it may become entangled and be trapped there.
 Spider's silk has a tensile strength comparable to steel on a weight basis.
 In one report, a Ruby-throated Hummingbird was caught in an active web, and quickly wrapped and encased by the spider, much as an insect might be.

-Hummingbirds are not much bigger than some insects, which accounts for some reports of unexpected predators.
 Frogs can capture a hummingbird, although the result is probably death to both.
 One image in the files of the Hummingbird Society shows a frog with a half-swallowed Anna's Hummingbird, which almost certainly had tragic results.
 There is at least one report in the literature of a fish (bass) capturing a hummingbird.